Sunbury earth rings: Description and identification

 Aboriginal earth (or rock) rings in Australia are only known to occur in Queensland, New South Wales (NSW) and Victoria.
 It is estimated that over 400 rings once existed in NSW and Queensland, but only a quarter remain today.
 Many rings were destroyed following European colonisation, and land development, and those that do remain are vulnerable and fragile.

 The Sunbury earth rings were formed by scraping off grass and topsoil, and piling it in a circular ridge around the outside.
-They measure between 10 – 25 m diameter.
+They measure between 10 to 25 m in diameter.
 Three of the rings are in close proximity and two others several kilometres away.
 All are on gently sloping sites.
 They are somewhat different from the Bora Rings found in New South Wales and southeast Queensland, which tend to be located in hidden, flat sites, and in connected pairs.

 The Sunbury Earth Rings first came to public attention, and first were investigated and described in the early 1970s, when archaeologist Dr. David Frankel undertook a test excavation on one of the rings to determine their origin.
 Excavations revealed the remains of two small stone cairns, one in the centre and one on the edge of the circle, and a number of sharp stone blades or knives, which may have been used in ritual scarification or circumcision ceremonies.

 Interpretation

-Recent archaeological investigations have reanalysed the stone artefacts and re-excavated one of Frankel's excavation trenches which crossed the earth mound on the outside of the Sunbury Ring G.

-Residue and use wear analysis showed that some of the tools may have been used for cutting animal skin, or possibly for ceremonial scarification.
+Recent archaeological investigations reanalysed the stone artefacts and re-excavated one of Frankel's excavation trenches which crossed the earth mound on the outside of the Sunbury Ring G. Residue and use wear analysis showed that some of the tools may have been used for cutting animal skin, or possibly for ceremonial scarification.
 One tool had evidence for possible cutting of feathers.

-OSL dating of the soil layers forming the raised edge of the ring indicate it was made between 590 and 1,400 years ago.
+OSL dating of the soil layers forming the raised edge of the ring indicate it was made between 590 and 1,400 BP.